Alimpertis39/ml-prediction-IC50/README.md

  ### Interpretation
  1. Scatter plot with true and predicted values, and the x=y line to compare with the optimal prediction.
  2. Barplots with the frequencies of the bioactivity class that explained the data (descriptive analysis)

+ ### How to run
+ Navigate to the folder that the files exist (the gene expression matrix is not uploaded to the repo due to the size).
+ Run the IC50_train.py (python 3 IC50_train.py)